-Shalom Church is a Bible-based, Spirit-filled, evangelistic church that honors Israel.
+Shalom Church is a Bible-based church that loves Jesus and honors Israel.

 Culture & Values

 Our culture is one of Unity, Love, and Passion.